 Reinstatement: The restoration of a laid-off employee without examination or an employee rejected during a promotional introductory period to a position in a class in which the employee formerly served as a regular employee.
-For purposes of the Family and Medical Leave Act, restoration to the same or equivalent position after returning from FMLA.

 Reinstatement List: A list of names of persons who have been laid off and are available for reinstatement.